Nicki Minaj Mocks ‘Messy’ BET Awards for Reported Ratings Drop

-A new report claims the ratings for Sunday’s BET Awards collapsed compared to years past, and Nicki Minaj says there’s a reason — the cable network is “messy.”
+A new report claims the ratings for Sunday’s BET Awards plummeted compared to years past, and Nicki Minaj says there’s a reason — the cable network is “messy.”

 According to unconfirmed ratings data posted by Music News Facts, the 2019 BET Awards drew 2 million viewers.
-That’s less than half the show’s 2018 audience of 4.5 million total viewers.
-It’s also down significantly from 2009, when the awardscast honored Michael Jackson days after his death and scored its highest audience ever, with more than 10 million viewers.
+That was less than half of the show’s 2018 audience of 4.5 million total viewers.
+It’s also down significantly from 2009, when BET honored Michael Jackson days after his death and scored its highest audience ever, with more than 10 million viewers.

-Minaj noticed the ratings report and shared it along with some choice words for BET.
+Minaj took note of the ratings report and shared it on social media, along with some choice words for BET.

 “When u go out of ur way to b spiteful & hurt artists who have always supported ur show,” she tweeted on Thursday, June 27.
 “When you fire great ppl who have put their heart & soul into the show… when you’d rather be a messy reality show than a prestigious award show… when ur still being dragged by that lace.”